 During Parisian demonstrations in support of Rojava, the banner of the united anarchist procession demanded "Arms for the Kurdish resistance."
 Considering that the average proletarian does not have assault rifles and grenades to clandestinely send to Kurdistan, from whom do we demand such weapons?
-Should we rely on international arms dealers or NATO for weapons deliveries?
-Such deliveries have cautiously begun, but anarchist banners have nothing to do with them.
-Apart from the IS, nobody is considering new tions of which the PYD is the centre of gravity].
-They were happy about the existence of peace, security and freedom and running their own business without any interference from any parties or groups."7 Finally a revolution that does not scare the bourgeoisie.
+Should we rely on international arms dealers or NATO for ket.
+Everyone had a rather positive opinion on the DSA [Democratic Self Administration] and TEV-DEM ['Movement for a Democratic Society' - a coalition of organizations of which the PYD is the centre of gravity].
+They were happy about the existence of peace, security and freedom and running their own business without any interference from any parties or groups."
+Finally a revolution that does not scare the bourgeoisie.

-5Il Lato Cattivo, op. cit.
+&lt;sup>5Il Lato Cattivo, op. cit.